-Line 1- Gross receipts.
-Stanley enters his total receipts from cutting hair.
-This includes the amounts he charged for haircuts and all the tips received from his customers.
+Line 1-Gross receipts.
+Stanley enters his gross receipts from cutting hair.
+They include the amounts he charged for haircuts and all the tips received from his customers.
 The total for the year was \$27,000.

 Line 2-Total expenses.
 Stanley enters his expenses for the year.
 They total \$1,302 and consist of the following: